mainstreamorganization/mainstreamtoken.com/src/pages/contact/legal/disclaimer.md

 At the sole discretion of the Protocol or its representatives, a voluntary, non-binding arbitration process may be offered to resolve disputes.
 Such arbitration shall not constitute a waiver of this Documentation's disclaimers, liability limitations, or jurisdictional independence.

 ### 8.3 User Waivers
-You waive, to the fullest extent permissible by law, any right to bring legal claims in a court of law under any class action, consolidated action, or representative action procedures.
+You waive, to the fullest extent permissible by law, any right to participate in class, collective, consolidated, or representative actions.
 If a court of competent jurisdiction deems this waiver unenforceable, the entirety of this dispute resolution clause may be severed from this Documentation at the Protocol's discretion.

 ## 9. SEVERABILITY
 If any provision of this Documentation is held invalid or unenforceable, the remaining provisions shall continue in full force and effect.
 The invalid provision shall be modified to achieve the initial intent of the parties as closely as possible while remaining lawful and enforceable.